-LinkedIn is a powerhouse to build and grow a professional network that can accelerate and scale up yourgrowth.
-Anyone seems to be an expert, but a few have told you the truth about the professional social network that can make or break a .
-I used LinkedIn in the last years for PR, direct sales, prospecting, networking and personal branding.
+LinkedIn is a powerhouse to build and grow a professional network that can accelerate and scale up your .
+Anyone seems to be an expert, but a few have told you the truth about the professional social growthnetwork that can make or break a company’s business model.
+I used LinkedIn in the last years for PR, direct sales, prospecting, networking, and personal branding.

 - The truth about LinkedIn Automation and how to do it right!

 - Do you need LinkedIn automation at all?

 - When does it make sense to use LinkedIn automation?

 - The one tool you need to Automate LinkedIn: Meet Leonard